survivejs/webpack-book/manuscript/03_what_is_webpack.md

 Webpack comes with a significant learning curve.
 Even still, it's a tool worth learning, given it saves so much time and effort over the long term.
 To get a better idea how it compares to some other tools, check out [the official comparison](https://webpack.js.org/get-started/why-webpack/#comparison).

+## Glossary

+Given webpack comes with specific nomenclature, I've gathered the main terms and their explanations below:

+* **Entry** - Entry refers to a file where you point from webpack's `entry` configuration.
+* **Module** - Module can be an entry, but it can be also a file where an entry points.
+Modules can point to other modules.
+* **Target** - Even though webpack is used mainly with the web, it can target other platforms as well.
+Target configuration is used to alter this behavior.
+* **Output** - Output refers to files emitted by webpack.
+More specifically, webpack will emit **bundles** and **assets** based on the output settings.
+* **Bundle** - When webpack runs successfully, it will generate output files which we call bundles.
+* **Asset** - Asset is a general term for media and source files of a project and webpack can emit them as a build result.
+They can also be handled outside of webpack and copied to the output separately.
+* **Bundle splitting** - Bundle splitting is a specific technique that allows us to generate multiple bundles based on a condition.
+* **Code splitting** - Code splitting is a more granular way to generate bundles.
+The term refers to bundle splitting that is performed within source code using specific syntax.
+* **Chunk** - Chunk is a webpack specific term that is used internally to manage the bundling process.
+Webpack composes bundles out of chunks and there are several types of those.
+* **Loader** - Loader is a transformation that accepts source and returns transformed source.
+It can also skip transforming and perform a check against the input instead.
+* **Plugin** - Plugins connect to webpack's event system and can inject functionality to it.
+They provide the most powerful way to extend webpack and can be combined with loaders for maximum control.
+* **Resolving** - When webpack encounters a module or a loader, it will try to resolve it based on its resolution rules.
+Resolving is the generic term describing this process.
+* **Dependency graph** - When webpack traverses through the source through modules, it will construct a **dependency graph** of modules to describe how they relate to each other.
+* **Hot module replacement** - Hot module replacement refers to a specific technique that allows you to patch code while it is running in the browser.

 ## Conclusion

-In the following chapters, we'll examine webpack in more detail as you will learn to develop a basic development and build configuration.
-The later chapters delve into more advanced topics.
-You can use these building blocks you can use to develop your own setup.

 You can use webpack with some other tools.
 It won't solve everything.
 It does solve the difficult problem of bundling, however.
 That's one less worry during development.
 Using *package.json*, `scripts`, and webpack alone takes you far, as we will see soon.

+In the following chapters, we'll examine webpack in more detail as you will learn to develop a basic development and build configuration.
+The later chapters delve into more advanced topics.
+You can use these building blocks you can use to develop your own setup.